Table of Contents

 f.
 It is used to prepare a contour on land.

-All the important precautions should be taken while handling the instrument otherwise the error will be high.
-The precaution that needs to be taken while working with a dumpy level.
+All the essential precautions should be taken while handling the instrument.
+Otherwise, the error will be high.
+The protection that needs to be taken while working with a dumpy level.

-a.
-The tripod should be managed to eye height.
+✔ The Tripod should be managed to eye height.

-b.
-Try to neglect to touch, push, or apply pressure on the tripod while moving around or working.
+✔ Avoid touching, pushing, or applying pressure on the Tripod while moving around or working.

-c.
-When moving around the tripod, make sure you don’t trip over the legs.
+✔ When moving around the Tripod, don’t trip over the legs.

-d.
-Watch the bubble every time, change in a bubble can give inaccurate results.
+✔ Watch the bubble every time; changes in a drop can give inaccurate results.